edgio-docs/edgio-docs/src/pages/guides/app_security/security_applications.md

 #### Wildcard Match {/*wildcard-match*/}

-WAF checks whether the entire host or URL path is a case-sensitive match for the wildcard pattern.
+{{ PRODUCT_SECURITY }} checks whether the entire host or URL path is a case-sensitive match for the wildcard pattern.
 The supported set of wildcards are listed below.